Hip Dysplasia

 • In babies and infants treatment usually consists of long periods of bracing to help the hip develop in a more stable and aligned position (Pavlik harness) or surgery to realign the joint (open or closed reduction depending on age, spica cast)

 In more severe cases of hip dysplasia, where non surgical management has failed or when the hip is very unstable (subluxation/dislocation) surgical intervention may be appropriate.
-This is when an orthopedic surgeon would become involved with your treatment plan.
+An orthopedic surgeon will determine the treatment plan in these cases.

 Surgical treatment: